Water and Atmospheric Moisture

 80 calories of energy are needed to change 1 gram (g) of ice at 0°C to 1 gram (g) of water at 0°C.

 Although energy is being added, the temperature of the water molecule does not change, only the phase changes (notice, the ice is at 0º C and the water is still at 0º C).
-This energy, then is not being used to heat the water, just to change the phase.
+This energy, then is not being used to heat the water (that would be sensible heat), just to change the phase from solid to liquid.

-This energy is called latent heat.
+This energy, then is latent heat.
 Specifically, it is called the latent heat of melting.
 It is “hidden,” stored, or dormant in the water.
 We do not feel it as sensible heat (heat you can sense – you feel it as a temperature increase).
-But, if the process were reversed, when 1 g of liquid water freezes to become 1 g of ice, 80 calories of energy is released as sensible heat!
+But, if the process were reversed, when 1 g of liquid water freezes to become 1 g of ice, 80 calories of energy is released as sensible heat.

 A further 100 calories of energy are needed to change 1 g of liquid water from 0°C to 100°C (boiling)